 Live Rateable Value (Live RV)

-Find out what’s changing and why, and how it will affect your charges.
+Find out what’s changed, why it’s changed and how it will affect your charges.

-Since April 2018, the water industry would move towards using the most up-to-date Rateable Value (RV) as the basis for charging for all properties after a change announced by The Scottish Government.
+Since April 2018, the water industry has been moving towards using the most up-to-date Rateable Value (RV) as the basis for charging for all properties after a change announced by The Scottish Government.

 What does this mean for you?